2024 Château Angélus 1e Grand Cru Classé Saint-Emilion

 • 40% Cabernet Franc – refinement, freshness, floral and spicy notes.

-Vinification and maturation of the Château Angélus 2024
+Vinification and aging of the Château Angélus 2024

 Vinification took place in oak and stainless steel tanks for the Merlot, and in concrete tanks for the Cabernet Franc.
-Selective cold maceration, controlled fermentation (up to 28°C), and post-fermentation maceration up to 30°C ensured maximum extraction of aromas and texture.
+Selective cold maceration, controlled fermentation (up to 28°C), and post-fermentation maceration up to 30°C resulted in maximum extraction of aromas and texture.

-The wine then matured for 22 months :
+The wine subsequently matured for 22 months :

 • In new French oak barrels for the Merlot and part of the Cabernet Franc,